dchahla/Cross-platform-vanillajs-interactive-SVG-Charts-from-scratch/README.md

 ----

-I've gotten a number of PM's on about achieving moment.js using vanilla JavaScript.
+I've gotten a number of PM's about achieving moment.js using vanilla JavaScript.
 Hope this helps build you something awesome.

 ```